ava-labs/avalanche-docs/docs/subnets/create-a-vm-timestampvm.md

 Note that this struct has a reference to the VM, so it can query and update state.

 This VM's API has two methods.
 One allows a client to get a block by its ID.
 The other allows a client to propose the next block of this blockchain.
 The blockchain ID in the endpoint changes, since every blockchain has an unique ID.

-#### timestampvm.getBlock
+#### `timestampvm.getBlock`

 Get a block by its ID.
 If no ID is provided, get the latest block.

-**Signature**
+##### `getBlock` Signature

 ```sh
 timestampvm.getBlock({id: string}) ->